ranvis/ext-php-cbor-stub/README.md

 The version of this package should be in synchronized with the extension.

-Add `--dev` option if the extension is always available on production, so that the stub is omitted on that environment.
+You may add `--dev` option if the extension is always available on production, so that the package is omitted on that environment.